-Upon receipt of an OIG report that provides support for the allegations, M/OAA will identify an agency official who will be responsible for expeditiously conducting an administrative proceeding, allowing the recipient an opportunity to respond to the report.
+Upon receipt of an OIG report that provides support for the allegations, M/OAA, in consultation with M/MPBP/RSC, will identify an agency official who will be responsible for expeditiously conducting an administrative proceeding, consistent with ADS 113mab, allowing the recipient an opportunity to respond to the report.
 After the proceeding, the authorized agency official will make a final determination as to whether the allegations are substantiated and will notify the AO and the Director, M/OAA.
-The AO, in consultation with the Director, M/OAA, will consider taking one or more of the following remedial actions:
+The AO, in consultation with M/MPBP/RSC and the Director, M/OAA, will consider taking one or more of the following remedial actions:

-- 1. Requiring the recipient to remove an employee from the performance of work under the award: - 2.
-Requiring the recipient to terminate a contract or a subaward;

-- 3. Suspending payments under the award until such a time as the recipient of the award has taken appropriate remedial action; - 4.
+- 1. Requiring the recipient to remove an employee from the performance of work under the award; - 2.
+Requiring the recipient to terminate a contract or a subaward; - 3.
+Suspending payments under the award until such a time as the recipient of the award has taken appropriate remedial action; - 4.
 Terminating the award, in accordance with 2 CFR 200 and 2 CFR 700 for U.S. Organizations, or the Award Termination and Suspension Standard Provision for Non-U.S. Organizations; and/or - 5.
 Referring the matter to the SDO.